 To find out more about NOFA-NY click HERE.

 An application must be completed before becoming a member.
-Members must pay for the cost of their farm share in full before the season begins and although working on the farm is not required, members are encouraged to volunteer time for the benefit of the farm.
-The number of members depends on many factors and we currently have a wait-list for membership.
-The best way to become a member is to put your name on the mailing and wait lists.
-The sooner you place your name on the wait-list, the better chance you have of becoming a member.
-You will receive our newsletters and you will be invited to participate in farm workshops and social events we are hosting.
+Members must pay for the cost of their farm share in full before the season begins and although working on the farm is not required, members are encouraged to volunteer time for the benefit of the farm!
+The number of members depends on many factors.
+The best way to become a member is to contact us directly so we can put you on our mailing lists.
+You will receive our newsletters and you will be invited to participate in any farm workshops and social events we are hosting.
 Due to the uncertainty of COVID-19 we are unaware as to whether we will be hosting any social events this year.
 If we are already full, you will be placed on our waiting list.
 As soon as an opening becomes available, you will be notified.
 The farm share price for 2021 is $800.00 for a full share and $400.00 for a half share.